Azure-Samples/azure-iot-samples-node/digital-twins/Samples/readme.md

 - Get the digital twin for a device from an Azure IoT hub
 - Update this digital twin writable properties
-- Invoke commands on a device that supports Azure IoT Plug-and-Play
+- Invoke commands on a device that supports IoT Plug-and-Play

 Please note that the digital twins service client library does not duplicate features of the existing Azure IoT Hub client library.
 The samples in this folder will also show how to use the `azure-iothub` package to:
 - create or delete device identities